zenstruck/schedule-bundle/doc/define-schedule.md

             subject_prefix: "[Acme Inc]" # optional
     ```

-3. This extension can *alternatively* be enabled in your configuration:

-    ```yaml
-    # config/packages/zenstruck_schedule.yaml

-    zenstruck_schedule:
-        schedule_extensions:
-            email_on_failure:
-               to: admin@example.com # optional if configured
-               subject: my subject # optional, leave empty to use default
-    ```

 ### Run on Single Server

 This extension *locks* the schedule so it only runs on one server.
 The server